-Sony A6000 versus Canon 6D Mark II
+Sony A6000 vs Canon 6D Mark II

 The Sony Alpha A6000 and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and June 2017.
 The A6000 is a mirrorless interchangeable lens camera, while the 6D Mark II is a DSLR.
 The cameras are based on an APS-C (A6000) and a full frame (6D Mark II) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Canon provides 26 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Canon provides 26 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6000 vs Canon 6D Mark II

 The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Canon 6D Mark II.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6000 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably larger (99 percent) than the Sony A6000.
 Moreover, the 6D Mark II is substantially heavier (122 percent) than the A6000.
 It is noteworthy in this context that the 6D Mark II is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.